-Figure 6.: Access to Custom Proof Setup in Photoshop.
+Figure 6.: Access Custom Proof Setup in Photoshop.

 Figure 7.: Select the printer ICC profile in the drop-down box next to Device to Simulate.

 7. Now you will see your photo has changed its appearance.
 You can select and deselect the check mark next to ‘Preview’ to enable and disable the simulation function.
-Or you can also close the pop-up window by click on ‘OK’, and press ‘Control+Y’ (Command+Y for Mac users) to enable and disable the simulation.
+Or you can also close the pop-up window by clicking on ‘OK’ and pressing ‘Control+Y’ (Command+Y for Mac users) to enable and disable simulation.
 Figure 8 illustrates the ‘before’ and ‘after’ simulation effect in Photoshop.

 Figure 8.: ‘Before Simulation’ (top of the figure) and ‘After Simulation’ (bottom of the figure).

-Most of the photos nowadays are not printed at all, but published mainly on the Web.
-This will be much more tricky to deal with than the print-out case if you would like the colors to be correct for everyone.
+Most photos nowadays are not printed at all, but published mainly on the web.
+This will be much more tricky to deal with than print cases if you would like the colors to be correct for everyone.
 We have no knowledge of what kind of monitors that the viewers might have, therefore, we could only assume sRGB monitors will be used.
-So it is viewer’s responsibility to make sure their monitors are comply with sRGB requirement.
-Before publishing the photos on the internet, let us convert the photos to sRGB color space.
+So it is the viewer’s responsibility to make sure their monitors comply with sRGB requirements.
+Before publishing the photos on the internet, let us convert them to the sRGB color space.
 The steps are shown in the following:

 1. Go to ‘Edit’ -> ‘Convert to Profile’ (as shown in Figure 9).

 2. In the pop-up window, select ‘sRGB IEC61966-2.1’ in the drop-down box under ‘Destination Space’ (as shown in Figure 10).